 Try some Vans waffles, a Hilary’s Veggie Burger for lunch, and a frozen cauliflower pizza or gluten-free pasta for dinner.
 Throw in a handful of nuts and an apple for a snack.

 Celebrate!
-You will broaden your plate.
-You’ll learn new foods you haven’t eaten before and you can start to create a healthier plate in the long run.
+You’ll learn new foods you haven’t eaten before and start to create a healthier plate overall.

 All good things take time

 The same is true for your gluten-free life – you will not have it down the first day you find out you need to be gluten-free.

 But, if I jammed you with quinoa salad and smoothies on day one of your gluten-free journey – you might very well jump back into bed, pull your pillow over your head and say this is WAY too hard!

 Take some easy steps.
 Breathe and know you have a lifetime of delicious food ahead – oh yes you do!